KOK Edit: Your favorite copyeditor since 1984(SM)

 • List of All Journals Cited in PubMed (download a text-only file listing information about journals indexed in PubMed and MEDLINE, to search them for journal-name abbreviations; PubMed is a service of the U.S. National Library of Medicine that allows free access to citations and abstracts in journals in medicine, nursing, dentistry, veterinary sciences, health care, and preclinical sciences)

 I also suggest that you consider joining the American Medical Writers Association (AMWA); it counts medical editors among its members, including me.
 The AMWA website has lots of excellent resources for both medical editors and medical writers.
-Its private e-mail list is great for networking and learning from colleagues, and members who are freelancers can purchase an entry in the website's freelance directory [updated 1/13/2020].
-You can also follow AMWA on Twitter.
-And once you are a confirmed member of AMWA, you can join the AMWA LinkedIn group [updated 1/13/2020].
+Its private email list is great for networking and learning from colleagues, and members who are freelancers can purchase an entry in the website's freelance directory [updated 1/13/2020].
+You can also follow AMWA on X (formerly called Twitter) and on LinkedIn [updated 12/15/2024].

 There is a large market, for those who are persistent, in doing medical editing for researcher-authors who are non-native speakers of English and need their journal-article manuscripts polished before submission to U.S. and UK journals.
 See the article "Building Good Relationships with ESL Authors" from Science Editor, the publication of the Council of Science Editors (CSE).